OutSystems/docs-product/src/develop/ui/patterns/web/controls/datepicker.md

 ---
 tags: runtime-traditionalweb;
-summary: DatePicker allows the end user to select a single or a range of dates using a calendar.
+summary: Date Picker allows the end user to select a single or a range of dates using a calendar.
 ---

 # Date Picker